Chahat08/PearlHacks2021/README.md

 ## Possible Applications

-1. **Disease detection via color deviation:** We could see how the average color across the segmented section deviates from the normal average color of a fingernail.<br> High deviations towards some colors could indicate the presence of diseases.<br> For example, a heavy deviation towards yellow could indicate Bleeding, diabetes, digestive problems, liver disease and more.<br>
+1. **Disease detection via color deviation:** We could see how the average color across the segmented section deviates from the normal average color of a fingernail.<br> High deviations towards some colors could indicate the presence of diseases.<br> For example, a heavy deviation towards yellow could indicate Bleeding, diabetes, digestive problems, liver disease and more.<br><br><br>
-2. **Disease detection via pattern abnormailities:** Different patterns on the fingernails could be indicative of different types of diseases.<br>For example, Vertical Ridges and Split Nails could indicate Vitamin  A  deficiency or nervous  problems.
+2. **Disease detection via pattern abnormailities:** Different patterns on the fingernails could be indicative of different types of diseases.<br>For example, Vertical Ridges and Split Nails could indicate Vitamin  A  deficiency or nervous  problems.<br><br><br>
 3. **Anemia detection:** It can be analysed how Heamoglobin scales with fingernail color, and further use this knowledge to detect anemia in those with low heamoglobin.